Northern red snapper: Commercial and recreational use

 Northern red snapper are a prized food fish, caught commercially, as well as recreationally.
 It is sometimes used in Vietnamese canh chua ("Sour soup").
 Red snapper is the most commonly caught snapper in the continental US (almost 50% of the total catch), with similar species being more common elsewhere.
 They eat almost anything, but prefer small fish and crustaceans.
 They can be caught on both live and cut bait, and also take artificial lures, but with less vigor.
 They are commonly caught up to 10 lb and 20 in in length, but fish over 40 lb have been taken.

 Recreational fishing for northern red snapper has been popular for a long time, restricted mostly by fishing limits intended to ensure a sustainable population.
 The first minimum size limit was introduced in 1984, after a 1981 report described quickly declining harvests (both commercial and recreational) From 1985 to 1990, the annual recreational catch of red snapper was about 1.5 million.
 From 1991 to 2005, the catch was substantially higher, varying from year to year from 2.5 to 4.0 million.

 When northern red snapper bite on a line, they tend to be nibblers and pickers, and a soft touch is needed when trying to catch them.
 Because the older red snapper like structure, anglers use bottom fishing over reefs, wrecks, and oil rigs, and use line and supplies in the 50-lb class.
 Since the anglers have to both choose the right bait and present it correctly, they tend to use multiple hooked baits.
 Favorite baits include squid, whole medium-sized fish, and small strips of fish such as amberjack.
 Although many northern red snapper are caught on the bottom, in some situations the larger fish are caught on heavy jigs (artificial lures), often tipped with a strip of bait or by freelining baits at the proper upper level.

 Interest in recreational fishing for northern red snapper, and in the Gulf of Mexico in general, has increased dramatically.
 From 1995–2003, the number of Louisiana fishing charter guide license holders increased eight-fold.
+In 2017, the Gulf of Mexico Fishery Management Council estimated the commercial value of the red snapper fishery to be $129 million.
+While specific numbers on the economic impact of recreational red snapper fishing are not available, it is clear that the activity has a significant economic impact on coastal communities through tourism and fishing-related activities.

 Since 1990, the total catch limit for northern red snapper has been divided into 49% for recreational fishermen and 51% for commercial.
 Commercially, they are caught on multiple-hook gear with electric reels.
 Fishing for red snapper has been a major industry in the Gulf of Mexico, but permit restrictions and changes in the quota system for commercial snapper fishermen in the Gulf have made the fish less commercially available.
 Researchers estimate the bycatch of young red snapper, especially by shrimp trawlers, is a significant concern.